tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 **subnet**
 *Server only*

-Defines ipv6 addresses to add to route table that will be routed over through yggdrasil.
+Defines IPv6 addresses to add to the routing table that will be routed over through Yggdrasil.
 Must match IPs in `yggdrasil.iptunnel.server`

-Default: *fd00::/64*
+Default: `fd00::/64`
 Value: `Any ipv6 address range`

 **subnet-interface**